lithosphere-dev/verdaccio-keycloak/README.md

-The plugin is still in WIP
+The plugin is still in WIP:
+- Working on groups and allow access

 # Overview